 Richmond, Virginia is a city with anachronistic tendencies, which I saw up close as a student at VCU.
 My daily commute passed Confederate war memorials and psychedelic murals, centuries-old architecture and modern design.
 My introduction to The River City’s musical lifeblood was similarly varied: during my freshman year, I heard rumors of how my dorm had birthed both GWAR and Lamb of God; while as a sophomore, I lived in the Jackson Ward neighborhood, once known as the “Harlem of the South.”
 Out of my second-story window I could see the Hippodrome Theater, where stars like Ella Fitzgerald once graced the stage when it was known as The Deuce.

-Just down the road is Steady Sounds, my first college digging spot.
+Just down the road is Steady Sounds, my preferred college record-digging spot.
 The Broad Street shop has a number of specialties, including psych, soul, and hip-hop, and there’s a weekly vinyl happy hour on Wednesdays.
-For my lovely girlfriend / photographer Clara and I, it’s the first spot we hit.
+For my photographer Clara and I, it’s the first spot we hit.

 The scene inside today is particularly loud and lively, with discussion of all kinds being shouted from bin to bin.
-The clothes racks and glass display cases of Blue Bones Vintage mingle with the records, and there’s a loft up above with more to sift through, just watch your head with that low ceiling.
+The clothes racks and glass display cases of Blue Bones Vintage mingle with the records, and there’s a loft up above with more to sift through.
 It’s always good to see owner Marty, also formerly of Ted Leo & the Pharmacists, who’s behind the counter most days.

 On this stop I scooped up: